Synthesizing Scoring Functions for Rankings Using Symbolic Gradient Descent: Experiments

-As discussed in \Cref{sec:setup}, we compare the performance of our \BEST approach \Cref{eq:best_LP_topk} in terms of position error against competitors \Sampling, \LinearRegression, \OrdinalRegression and \Adarank.
-Even though \Adarank is an ensemble method that boosts linear regression so that it optimizes for position error, in all our experiments it actually resulted in greater error than \LinearRegression.
-The reason is that one of the NBA ranking attributes is much more correlated with the given ranking than the others, resulting in that same attribute being selected repeatedly as the weak ranker in each boosting round.
-Hence we omit the \Adarank results from the plots.
+We compare the position error of our exact solution \RankHow against competitors \Sampling, \LinearRegression, \OrdinalRegression and \Adarank on the \NBA (ranked by MP*PER) and CSRankings datasets.
+We present the big picture first, followed by detailed experimental results for varying parameter setups.
+To make \Sampling comparable to the other methods, we set a time budget equal to the time taken by \RankHow.
+On the \NBA data, \Adarank always has at least twice larger error than the other approaches including \LinearRegression, which it is supposed to improve by optimizing for the right objective (position-based error instead of score-based error).
+The reason is that one of the ranking attributes is much more correlated with the given ranking than the others, resulting in that same attribute being selected repeatedly as the weak ranker in each boosting round.
+Hence for readability, we omit the \Adarank results from the plots for the \NBA data.

-To make \Sampling comparable to the other methods, we set a time budget equal to the time taken by \RankExplain.
-Similar to the \SAT experiments, we vary $k$, $n$ and $m$, but adjust their values to accommodate the higher running time needed for solving the more general \BEST problem.
+\introparagraph{Big picture (\Cref{fig:experiment_approaches})} First a big picture of the performance of each approach on the \OPT problem is shown.
+We set $m$ = 5, $k$ = 6 and use the entire \NBA dataset.
+The figure shows that although \OrdinalRegression, \LinearRegression and \Adarank are fast, their errors are far from the minimal error returned by \RankHow.
+The errors for \LinearRegression and \Adarank are actually 10.17 and 30, but we placed those two points at the corner of the figure for better presentation.
+Given more execution time, \Sampling tends to find solutions with lower error, but it remains far from the minimum.
+In addition to the exact solution, our approximate approach \SymGD (\Cref{alg:sgd_cell} is used here for controlling the execution time) can generate the optimal result much faster.
+The three points for \SymGD take 5, 11 and 15 seconds respectively.

-\introparagraph{Varying $k$ (\Cref{fig:experiment_opt_k})} For a larger $k$, the error of all approaches increases.
-This is expected, as there are more tuples who contribute to the error. \RankExplain finds the optimal solution (\BEST), with both \Sampling and \OrdinalRegression getting close.
-This, and the relatively large error, are caused by using only 3 ranking attributes (PTS, REB, AST).
-These 3 attributes do not adequately explain the top-$k$ positions among the 22840 input tuples.
-We show below that using more ranking attributes will significantly reduce the error.
+\introparagraph{Varying $k$ (\Cref{fig:experiment_nba_k,fig:experiment_csrankings_k})} For a larger $k$, average per-tuple error of all approaches increases.
+This is expected, as it becomes harder for a linear function to represent the ordering of more points accurately. \RankHow performs better than all competitors for a larger $k$, and its errors on both datasets are small (smaller than 4 positions per tuple) relative to the large data size.